General

 Also Read: Carrier Management Software for Multi-Carrier Logistics

-Dynamic carrier allocation: Instead of static contracts and manual spot procurement, AI orchestration continuously scores carriers across cost, capacity, performance, emissions profile, and regulatory compliance — then autonomously allocates shipments to the optimal carrier mix in real time.
+Dynamic carrier allocation: Instead of static contracts and manual spot procurement, Locus’s AI orchestration continuously scores carriers across cost, capacity, performance, emissions profile, and regulatory compliance — then autonomously allocates shipments to the optimal carrier mix in real time.
 When promotional demand surges 3–5x, the system rebalances across owned fleet, contracted hauliers, and spot capacity without dispatcher intervention.
 With a thousand or more native carrier integrations, the optimization surface is materially larger than what manual allocation or ERP-based carrier selection can access.

 Load optimization and empty-mile reduction: AI engines optimize multi-drop load consolidation across temperature zones, weight limits, delivery sequences, and return logistics simultaneously.
 Recovering even a portion of the 25% empty running and improving the 60% average load factor translates directly to cost reduction and emissions improvement — addressing the P&L and CSRD Scope 3 reporting in the same computation.